 I learned that there is a true hierarchy when it comes to sweeteners.
 If I ate anything with high fructose corn syrup or white sugar, I crashed.
 Honey and maple syrup in moderation seemed to be okay.

 Real, organic, mostly plant-based foods had a healing effect.
 I got on a raw food kick and experienced how much energy can come from food.
 I enjoyed sharing this with my students and clients.
-They got massive benefit from eating this way too.
+They got massive benefits from eating this way too.

 I used supplementation.
-Part of my issue was a nutritional deficiency caused by a fad diet that I used to control my weight.
+Part of my issue was a nutritional deficiency caused by a fad diet I used to control my weight.
 Thankfully, my background in dietetics allowed me to figure out what herbs, vitamins and minerals that I needed.

 Movement was important.
 I had been in chronic low back pain since I was 25.
 I used therapeutic yoga practices to get out of pain.